The Enabler Of Casual, Carefree Malfeasance

 A pro-level Python coder could have banged this script out in minutes.
 But I’m only a hobbyist.
 Without generative coding tools, it would have taken me an hour or more before I had the script running, reliable, and rock-stable.
 So much work!
 I doubt I would ever have bothered.

 The thing that stuck with me was the fact that I didn't stop to think about that stuff before I went and did it.
+And this is just one example of arguably-sketchy things that a coding bot can do for you that are definitely beyond your personal skill set.

 Ethical thinking thrives with time, silence, and thought

-I believe that 99.99% of humanity always tries to do the right thing.
-But we’re complicated organisms, in a complicated world.
 In many ways, these opportunities for Casual Malfeasance are the hardest kinds of ethical problems to resolve.
-The defining characteristic of Casual Malfeasance is that whether you do the “right” thing or not…really, nobody’s going to care…even if they find out what you did, which they probably won’t.
+The defining characteristic of Casual Malfeasance is that whether you do the “right” thing or not…really, nobody’s going to care.
+Not even if they find out what you did, which they probably won’t.
 This is entirely up to you.

-However, AI tools enable us to act on impulse, without thinking too much.
+However, AI tools enable us to act on impulse.
 We’re mammals.
 “What do I want, right now?” is burned into our bootloaders.
-But stopping and asking ourselves “What’s the right thing to do?” is thoughtful, homo-sapiens-level stuff.
-Applying our principles to these specific circumstances requires a certain amount of time.
-The easy, “think it and then have it” power of generative AI removes that “stop and ask ourselves” thing from the process.
-In effect, AI enables us to gulp down our ethical questions, instead of stopping and savoring them.
+But asking ourselves “What’s the right thing to do?” is thoughtful, homo-sapiens-level stuff.
+Applying our principles to these specific circumstances requires a certain investment of time.